Syllabus for IST 402 Emerging Technologies:

 The Soar Frequently Asked Questions list (acs.ist.psu.edu/soar-faq) and the ACT-R FAQ (acs.ist.psu.edu/actr-faq).

-3.5 Optional Texts and Interesting Resources on Writing
+3.5 Optional Texts on modeling and Interesting Resources on Writing

 Agre on writing